danielbodnar/awesome-stars/README.md

 ## typescript

+- [dvanoni/notero](https://github.com/dvanoni/notero) - A Zotero plugin for syncing items and notes into Notion
+- [typescript-eslint/typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) - :sparkles: Monorepo for all the tooling which enables ESLint to support TypeScript
+- [aws-cloudformation/cloudformation-cli-typescript-plugin](https://github.com/aws-cloudformation/cloudformation-cli-typescript-plugin) - The CloudFormation Provider Development Toolkit Node.js Plugin allows you to autogenerate TypeScript code based on an input schema.
+- [nicolabovolato/basica](https://github.com/nicolabovolato/basica) - The Foundational Library of Modern Applications
+- [erfanium/fetch-typebox](https://github.com/erfanium/fetch-typebox) - drop-in replacement for fetch that brings easy integration with TypeBox
+- [trpc-labs/onetyped](https://github.com/trpc-labs/onetyped) - one schema to rule them all
 - [MetaConfigurator/meta-configurator](https://github.com/MetaConfigurator/meta-configurator) - MetaConfigurator is a form generator and schema editor for JSON schema, making editing configuration files, research data and schemas easier and more enjoyable.
 - [AthennaIO/Config](https://github.com/AthennaIO/Config) - ⚙️ Cache and handle environment variables and config files of Athenna.
 - [kyle-n/WebExtensionTemplate](https://github.com/kyle-n/WebExtensionTemplate) - Create a browser extension for Chrome, Firefox and Safari in no time.